 The heaviest rains and floods recorded in 120 years have struck the people in Serbia, leaving thousands of children homeless, without food, water, warm and dry clothes.
 This project will provide immediate relief and development assistance to the children and their families.
 The assistance will help about 1000 children and youth get the essentials to continue education and rebuild their lives.
 It will also support their parents to concentrate on repairing the houses and businesses.

-Eight years of armed conflict in Syria have caused millions of people to leave their homes in search of a safe haven.
+More than 10 years of armed conflict in Syria have caused millions of people to leave their homes in search of a safe haven.
 Fleeing for their lives, refugees are forced to leave all that they have behind.
 This fund will support relief efforts by organizations working in the area who are providing emergency assistance and ongoing support to those in need.